 You don’t.
 You just put the parts they really care about.

-How to write a sales job description:
+How to write a sales job description for a resume:

 - Look at the online job ad to find what the employer wants.